32. Kent and Medway

 This will mean:

-- One hospital site providing all the specialist treatments as well an A&E and planned care and maternity
+- Only one hospital site will provide all specialist treatments as well as an A&E and planned care and maternity

-- The second site offering an A&E and planned care and maternity
+- A second site will offer an A&E and planned care and maternity

 What are the proposed aims of the STP?